rsksmart/RSKIPs/IPs/RSKIP176.md

 #### Limitations
-- Transactions with depth bigger than 4320 will not be processed.
+- Bitcoin Transactions with depth higher than 4320 will not be processed.
 That is enough depth to be able to search backwards one month worth of blocks.
 If given depth is higher than the accepted limit, unclaimed funds will be lost.

 - If the given transaction is invalid or the provided address cannot be computed from the given derivation arguments, the transaction will be unable to claim the funds.